Please enter the name

 Turmeric - Turmeric is high in antioxidant and considered a natural anti - inflammatory.

 VITAMIN C: Vitamin C (ascorbic acid) is a water-soluble vitamin that must be obtained through food.
 Vitamin C also holds powerful antioxidant properties, which protect the body from virus-causing bacteria.
 Vitamin C is probably best known as an antioxidant.

 SOURCES OF VIT.C: Fruits and vegetables are the best sources of Vitamin C. Vitamin C is also widely available in the form of dietary supplements.
 Citrus fruits are greatest source of vitamin C. potatoes, green peppers, strawberries, lime, pineapple, and papaya.

 FOODS THAT CAN BE CONSUMED DURING COLD AND FLU:

 Cereals - Cereals Provide Vitamins and Protein to body and also rich in mineral content.
 Cereals are good source of energy.
 For Ex.
 Mashed Khichadis, dal.

 1. Papaya : Papaya contains natural fiber, carotene, vitamin C and essential minerals.
-The high concentration of Vitamin C and Vitamin A contained in papaya is very beneficial to strengthen the immune system.
+The high percentage of these essential nutrients in papaya proves to be a boon to immune system.